LinkedIn Outreach for Recruiters: 5 Templates That Get Candidate Responses

 Why Most Recruiter LinkedIn Messages Fail

-The average recruiter InMail reads like a job posting.
-“We have a great opportunity for a Senior Developer at an innovative startup in Austin.”
-This message fails because it is about you and your client, not the candidate.
-LinkedIn outreach for recruiters must start with what is in it for them.
+The average recruiter InMail reads like a job posting. “we’ve a great opportunity for a Senior Developer at an innovative startup in Austin.”
+This message fails because it’s about you and your client, not the candidate.
+LinkedIn outreach for recruiters must start with what’s in it for them.

 B2B Outreach Message Templates

-Candidates are flooded with recruiter messages.
-They have tuned out generic outreach the same way you have tuned out spam emails.
+Candidates are flooded with recruiter messages. they’ve tuned out generic outreach the same way you’ve tuned out spam emails.
 Your message needs to break through that noise by demonstrating you understand their specific situation.

 Candidates respond when they feel understood.
 When your message references their career trajectory, their specific skills, or their visible career moves, they know you did your homework.
-Mass outreach cannot achieve this.
+Mass outreach can’t achieve this.

 Template 1: The Career Catalyst